Secret scanning

 - The alert state changes from Open to Closed and displays your dismissal reason.

-Securing compromised secrets
+Make compromised secrets secure

 - For a compromised Azure DevOps personal access token, delete the compromised token, create a new token, and update any services that use the old token.